Patmidt/KINARM/README.md

 To set up the environment, use pip install -r requirements.py.

-The data storage is coded in the scripts and uses P-Drive to save files.
+The data storage is coded in the scripts and uses the P-Drive to save files.
 In order to continue working on the experiment, the device has to be connected to the P-Drive so that the files can be stored there and there is no confusion.

 Steps to set up the conda environment (MAC):